ivardb/Astar-OD-ID/README.md

 ### Exhaustive Matching with ID
 For this we observe that teams have independent matchings if their best matching causes no conflicts with any other group.
 This allows us to generate a lot less options.

+### Exhaustive Matching with ID and Sorting
+Sorting is an idea proposed by Jaap de Jong where we use a priority queue to sort the matches based on their initial heuristic.
+This allows for much faster pruning in some cases.

+# Map Generation
+For the paper two types of random maps where generated as can be found in src/util/map_generation/map_generation.py.
+- Mazes: generated with min-distance = 0 and otherwise default parameters.
+- Obstacles: generated with min-distance = 0, max-neighbours = 3, open-factor = 0.65 and otherwise default parameters.